Beta Ray Bill: 2020s

 Due to a misunderstanding, a battle between Bill and a cosmically powered All-Father Thor results in Stormbreaker being destroyed.
 To compensate for the loss of Stormbreaker, a restored Thor appoints Bill as an advisor and allows him unrestricted access to Asgard's armory.

-Bill falls into depression as Stormbreaker's absense prevents him from transforming back into his unaltered Korbinite form.
+Bill falls into depression as Stormbreaker's absence prevents him from transforming back into his unaltered Korbinite form.
 After suffering numerous defeats without Stormbreaker, Bill departs Asgard on Skuttlebutt in search for a replacement.
 Accompanied by Skurge and Pip the Troll, Bill encounters Odin, who is unable to provide Bill with a weapon that can fix his transformation but cautiously suggests Surtur's resurfaced Twilight Sword.
 Bill and his allies venture into the deepest level of Muspelheim, where Bill claims Twilight and uses it to slay Surtur, allowing him to revert back to his unaltered form and giving him a renewed sense of identity outside of Thor's shadow.

 Bill is appointed as Asgard's new Master of War and with Twilight in hand, continues to aid Thor and the Asgardians.
 He attends Odin's funeral following the battle against the God of Hammers and briefly wields Mjolnir again with Thor, Loki, Storm and Valkyrie against the Utgard-God Toranos.

 Bill continues to wield Twilight until battling the Enders in space, when the Silver Surfer borrows the sword and merges it with his surfboard to augment his own power against the Enders.
 However, the aftermath of the final battle between the Asgardians and Utgard-Gods results in reality being rewritten where the Asgardians never existed, with Thor's existence in modern history being replaced with Bill's, including being retroactively remembered as a founding member of the Avengers and Stormbreaker being restored and returned to his possession.

 Wielding Stormbreaker again, Bill joins Storm against Hadad, the leader of the Embers.
 In the One World Under Doom storyline, Bill and the Avengers band with many other heroes to end the tyranny of Emperor Doom.

+Bill is a central figure in the "Queen in Black" crossover event, as he is the only hero who has any knowledge of Hela after all memory of the Asgardians is erased.
+Bill is chosen to lead the Defenders against Hela's forces in Earth's orbit, where he battles Tyr.
+Tyr attempts to sway Bill to Hela's side by promising to restore Asgard, but Bill sees through the ruse and manages to slay Tyr in battle.
+When the Defenders pit Knull and Hela against each other, Bill kills Hela after she defeats Knull, but Knull recovers to steal Hela's power from her body, becoming the King of All.